Advent 2020 is coming!

 Light those Advent candles.
-Starting on Sunday and why not everyday, light the appropriate number of candles during your family dinner.
+Starting on the first Sunday of Advent, and why not everyday, light the appropriate number of candles (one for each week of Advent) during your family dinner.
 Can’t all be there for dinner?
 How about over breakfast or over an after-school or bedtime snack?
 Or just use it as an excuse to gather together for shared family time.
 (Even if it’s only for 5 minutes!)

 Use your Advent wreath as a way to spark faith conversation.

 Print a copy of an Advent Wreath discussion guide.

 Join in on the fun of Picture Advent.
 On the first day of Advent 2020 photograph something that says “Open.”
 On Monday look for “Presence,” etc. See the list of various photo ops for 2020. share your photos on the church Facebook page.